 If you won a billion pounds what would you do with it?

-I’d buy everybody I knew who needed one a new car, and pay off the mortgages and debts of my family.
+I’d buy everybody I knew who needed one a new car, and pay off the mortgages and debts of my family so they stop trying to look for different ways on how to make 5000 fast for their next mortgage payment all the time.
 Then I’d go shopping – big time.

 Which of your songs is your favourite and why?